srivatsapraveen/thinkar.org/docs/readme.md

-This is the first file in the docs folder
+This is the first file in the docs folder - now UPDATED